shopware/docs/products/extensions/b2b-suite/concepts/system-architecture.md

 ### User management

-The user management is based on the `StoreFrontAuthentication` component and then provides `Contact` and `Debtor` entities which have `Address`es and `Role`s.
+The user management is based on the `StoreFrontAuthentication` component and then provides `Employee` and `Company Administrator` entities which have `Address`es and `Role`s.
 These entities are mostly informational and CRUD based.
-Other parts of the system only depend on the `StoreFrontAuthentication` component but not the specific implementations as *Debtor* or *Contact*.
+Other parts of the system only depend on the `StoreFrontAuthentication` component but not the specific implementations as *Company Administrator* or *Employee*.

 ![image](../../../../.gitbook/assets/b2b-architecture-users.png)